openmsi/openmsipython/README.md

 conda activate openmsi
 ```

-Due to the wide variety of Windows builds, setting this environment variable may not solve all issues stemming from the `librdkafka.dll` file seemingly missing.
-See [here](https://github.com/confluentinc/confluent-kafka-python/issues/1221) for more context on this problem.
-A fix for the most common cases is built into `OpenMSIPython` and can be found [here](./openmsipython/my_kafka/__init__.py); referencing that code may be helpful in resolving any remaining `librdkafka`/`confluent-kafka-python` issues.

-Another common issue with Windows builds is a seemingly missing `libsodium.dll` file.
-If you encounter errors stating trouble importing `pysodium`, make sure the directory containing your `libsodium.dll` is added to your `PATH`, or that the `libsodium.dll` file is properly registered on your Windows system.

-######More Details about Versions:
+###### More Details about Versions:

-At the time of writing this ReadMe, Python 3.9 is the most recent release of Python supported by confluent-kafka on Windows 10, and is recommended for most deployments.
+At the time of writing, Python 3.9 is the most recent release of Python supported by confluent-kafka on Windows 10, and is recommended for most deployments.

-#####General Virtual Environment Note:
+##### General Virtual Environment Note:

 No matter the operating system, you'll need to use the second command to "activate" the openmsi environment every time you open a Terminal window or Anaconda Prompt and want to work with OpenMSIPython.

-####3.
-Install libsodium
+#### 3. Install libsodium

-`libsodium` is a package used for the KakfaCrypto package that provides the end-to-end data encryption capability of OpenMSIPython.
-Since encryption is a built-in option for OpenMSIPython, you must install `libsodium` even if you don't want to use encryption.
+`libsodium` is a package used for the [KafkaCrypto](https://github.com/tmcqueen-materials/kafkacrypto) package that provides the end-to-end data encryption capability of `OpenMSIPython`.
+Since encryption is a built-in option for `OpenMSIPython`, you must install `libsodium` even if you don't want to use encryption.
 Install the `libsodium` package through Miniconda using the shell command:

 `conda install -c anaconda libsodium`

-####4.
-Install git if necessary
+#### 4. Install git if necessary

 If your system does not have git installed, you can do so with conda.
 If you need to check to see if git is installed use: